azmlzadmin/ALZ-PowerShell-Module/POWERSHELL-GALLERY-PUBLISHING.md

 ## Overview

-The AzureMigrate.ALZ module includes a comprehensive set of PowerShell scripts for managing module publication to the PowerShell Gallery.
+The AMA.ALZ module includes a comprehensive set of PowerShell scripts for managing module publication to the PowerShell Gallery.
 These scripts provide:

 - ✅ **Secure API key management**
 - 🔍 **Module validation and status checking**